gl1tterbomb/gl1tterbomb/README.md

 Before you INT;

-1. Please respect my boundaries.
-I am an insensitve person so please be careful with what you say, like sarcastic/NSFW/any comments.
-I often struggle to tell if you are being serious or not.
-If you are not a friend of ours, please do not throw "key"/any self-harms or insults.
-I get triggered easily, and it hurts, and I would think you are being serious about it

-2. I block freely if I find out that any of y'all have alternate accounts just to stalk or harass.
-(You know who I'm talking to. *looking at you, @ccherrypie*).

-3. No DNI needed.. 👍
+No DNI needed.. 👍

-   (I need more booster gold fans or any DC/fantastic 4 fans plsss)
+   I need more booster gold fans or any DC/Marvel fans plsss

+   Im tired of batfam

  ___________________________________________________________________________

  ★ If I didn’t reply to any of your messages, it doesn't mean I’m trying to ignore you.
 There’s a chance I’m AFK, busy creating new ponies, or just bad at responding, and it takes me a while, who knows.
 Feel free to whisper, and I'll check and reply! 👍